 Don’t get me wrong, I understand the need for a succinct complication of performance on key indicators.
 It sure beats a 200 page slide deck.
 But in the race away from the lengthy tomes of the past, I think the pendulum swung too far.
 These days, the dashboard trend is to try to cram everything important onto a single page.
 I’ve done it for clients!
 Here’s one:

 I have taken many many clients to this place.
 And they generally feel good about the design.
-And then sometimes I’ll get the quietly concerned email from the people in my tribe, my fellow research nerds: Um, Stephanie?
+And then sometimes I’ll get the quietly concerned email from my fellow research nerds: Um, Stephanie?
 This looks elegant but we had major data collection issues in Q3 and that’s not obvious in the dashboard and I’m concerned that if the Board sees this they aren’t going understand the caveats.

 But the modern conceptualization of a dashboard leaves little room for those extremely important narrative points of interest.
 This is the downfall.